oneapi-src/level-zero-spec/scripts/core/PROG.rst

     + If the driver is unable to make all allocations resident, then the call to ${x}CommandQueueExecuteCommandLists will return ${X}_RESULT_ERROR_OUT_OF_DEVICE_MEMORY

+%if ver >= 1.6:
+2. Explicit ${x}ContextMakeMemoryResident APIs are included for the application to dynamically change residency as needed.
+%endif
+%if ver < 1.6:
-2. Explcit ${x}ContextMakeMemoryResident APIs are included for the application to dynamically change residency as needed.
+2. Explicit ${x}ContextMakeMemoryResident APIs are included for the application to dynamically change residency as needed.
 (Windows-only)
+%endif

     + If the application over-commits device memory, then a call to ${x}ContextMakeMemoryResident will return ${X}_RESULT_ERROR_OUT_OF_DEVICE_MEMORY